AndyHaas/Salesforce_Project_Management/wiki/Getting-Started.md

 ### Status Flow

 ```
-Backlog â†’ Pending â†’ In Progress â†’ In Review â†’ Completed â†’ Closed
+Backlog †’ Pending †’ In Progress †’ In Review †’ Completed †’ Closed
-                                    â†“
+                                    †
                                  Removed (if cancelled)
 ```